paulispaulis/pig-page/_posts/2023-01-30-perception-system-survey.markdown

 #### Sensor input

-Sensors would likely be RGB-D, as they are popular in robotics and the depth knowledge allows not to use computer calculations for distance data.
+Sensors would likely be RGB-D, as they are popular in robotics and the depth knowledge allows not to use computer calculations for distance data estimates.
 Though we may find out that their precision is not satisfactory.
 LIDAR is a depth data improvement option, but takes work to fuse the input.
 Computational methods (COLMAP and NeRF) are another option on improvement on the data processing side.

 There is the aspect of motion blur and bad lighting on robots, which event cameras seem to be able to help.
 For the scope of this project we likely won't have event cameras ourselves, but will keep up with research so that we can point to where the solution for motion blur is, and at what stage of development.